Skip to content

 Will converting MXF to MP4 reduce file size?

 Usually yes.
-MXF often runs at high broadcast bitrates of 50-200 Mbps, especially for 4K XAVC or DNxHD source material from professional camcorders.
-MP4 at CRF 18 typically lands at a fraction of the source size with no visible quality loss in our tests.
+MXF often uses high broadcast bitrates, especially for 4K XAVC or DNxHD source material from professional camcorders.
+MP4 with a quality-focused CRF setting can land much smaller than the source while preserving visible detail.
 The exact ratio depends on how heavily the original was compressed at record time.

 Can I edit MP4 files after conversion from MXF?